-Jennifer Stearns is another of Neufeld’s star student researchers.
-During her Ph.D. at the University of Waterloo, she studied soil bacteria that take up residence in plant roots and how these bacteria help their hosts overcome stress such as drought or heavy-metal contamination.
-But after getting her degree, Stearns spent five years working as a post-doctorate researcher in labs at Waterloo and McMaster to make the transition to the human microbiome.
+Jennifer Stearns was a star post-doctorate researcher in Neufeld’s lab.
+During her Ph.D. at the University of Waterloo, she studied soil bacteria that take up residence near plant roots and how these bacteria help their hosts overcome stress such as drought or heavy-metal contamination.
+But after getting her degree, Stearns spent five years working as a post-doc researcher in labs at Waterloo and McMaster to make the transition to the human microbiome.

 Now an assistant professor in the department of medicine at McMaster University, she studies the infant microbiome and how its composition can set a foundation for future health.
 “There is such an interesting diversity in the human microbiome.
 I’m really interested in . . . what drives that complexity,” she says.
 “It has a big impact on our health and is an intimate part of our development.”

 Stearns’s career—research faculty—is a common one in the field, says Szymanski.
 Other options include research scientist with a food or pharmaceutical company working to establish relationships among human microbes, diseases and their treatments.
 The French multinational company Danone, for example, employs researchers who try to work out the most healthful mix of microbes to put in its yogourt.